cansyl/DEEPScreen/README.md

 **Output of the script:**

-The script provides compound identifiers (as stated in the input test compounds file), which are predicted as active (i.e., interacting) for the corresponding target (CHEMBL1790 in the example):
+The script provides compound identifiers (as stated in the input test compounds file), which are predicted as active (i.e., interacting) for the corresponding target (CHEMBL1790 in our example):

 ```
 ACTIVE PREDICTIONS:CHEMBL1790